 The image of Austrian skier Max Hauke sitting with a blood bag connected to his arm during a police raid at the cross-country skiing world championships in Seefeld, Austria was bad enough for any trypanophobes out there.
-But behind the sordid image came the question: what about the bio passport, can this not be detected?
+But behind the sordid image came the question: what about the bio passport, how come it took the police rather than testing?
 Now with the reported confessions of Stefan Denifl and Georg Preidler it raises wider questions about the passport…

 First a quick walkthrough of the bio-passport procedure that loyal readers might already know.
 It was a scheme launched in 2008 and monitors various values.
 In a handy explainer on the UCI website it cost CHF 6.6 million in 2013 (about €6 million in today’s money) to run.